GennadiyVick/fifteen/README.txt

 sudo apt-get install python3

-To install the module in the console, enter pip3 install pyqt5, the module will be automatically downloaded and installed.
+To install the module in the console, type: pip3 install pyqt5 the module will be automatically downloaded and installed.
 The program starts like this: